 Placements are organised with a variety of non-governmental, think-tank and charity organisations and enable students to develop important professional skills within their area of specialization.

 Students may choose between offers from the CEERES partner organisations.
-Each CEERES university provides 5 placement partners based in their country (city).
+Each CEERES university provides a list of placement partners based in their country (city).
 Students are expected to complete their placement in the place where they spend their third mobility period.
 In exceptional cases, students may search for other placement opportunities outside CEERES partner organisations.

 Further details on how to find and complete a placement can be found in the CEERES Placement Guide.